resort and residential town is in the Kombo Saint Mary District,

 diners, office blocks, international banks,

 Living Art Centre is a one-of-a-kind building in Gambia.
-Designed by its
+Designed

-gallery which itself resembles an impressive work
+and concrete gallery which itself resembles an impressive work

 of art.
-Filled with a colourful, diverse collection of exhibits and
+Filled with a colourful, diverse collection of exhibits

-and some of the most unique and imaginative garments
+wooden masks and some of the most unique and imaginative garments

 to be found anywhere in the country.
 Also on display are paintings

-by

-Suelle Nachif, some showing the hallowed kanaga sign of the
+by Mr. Suelle Nachif, some showing the hallowed kanaga sign of

 and brings artists together.

 YOK bar cafe, and is a nice place to eat various snacks

 drinks and cocktails.

-are at the Golf Course and the slope from there leading
+are at the Golf Course and the slope from there leading down to

-coastal scrub this area provides a range of habitats for a number
+scrub this area provides a range of habitats for a number

 of bird species.
-Here you might be able to spot
+Here you might be able to spot Abyssinian Rollers,

 Variable Sunbirds and Beautiful Sunbirds.